alienworld1/FineScholar/README.md

 ## AI-Driven Scholarship Platform on Sei Blockchain

 FineScholar is a decentralized application (dApp) that revolutionizes scholarship allocation by combining artificial intelligence with blockchain transparency.
-Built for the Sei MCP Kit hackathon, it leverages the Sei blockchain's lightning-fast transaction speeds (<400ms) to provide fair, transparent, and AI-calculated merit-based scholarships to university students worldwide.
+It leverages the Sei blockchain's lightning-fast transaction speeds (<400ms) to provide fair, transparent, and AI-calculated merit-based scholarships to university students worldwide.

 ## 🌟 Key Features